-Missouri-born artist Thomas Hart Benton pays homage to his adoptive city of New York in this oil composition, depicting a bird’s-eye view of Madison Square.
-Internationally renowned as a pioneer of the regionalist art movement, Benton specialised in depicting rural life and studying agricultural farmers and labourers.
-Inspired by the work of Claude Monet, Benton studied the urban space within New York, Early Twenties depicting sculpted figures who are painted as dark matchstick figures.
-Filing neatly past against stationary vehicles, they weather the dark storm clouds above the imposing skyscrapers and American flag.
-The tempestuous climate is set during a period of personal and professional unrest as a left-wing communist sympathiser during The Great Depression.
+Missouri-born artist Thomas Hart Benton pays homage to his adoptive city of New York in this oil composition, presenting a bird’s-eye view of Madison Square Park.
+Internationally renowned as a pioneer of the regionalist art movement, Benton studied urban space within New York, Early Twenties (1920-24), depicting moving people who are painted as dark matchstick figures.
+Filing neatly past stationary vehicles, these figures weather the dark storm forming above the imposing skyscrapers and American flag.
+The tempestuous climate is set during a period of personal and professional unrest for Benton as a leftist sympathiser.

 Menin Gate At Midnight (1927)

-Will Longstaff’s depiction of the Menin Gate war memorial in Ypres (also known as Ghosts of Menin Gate) forms part of the collection at The Australian War Memorial in Canberra.
-The composition movingly captures the spirits of soldiers marching in unison across a cornfield, under an indigo evening sky.
-Longfield was inspired to paint this composition after attending the unveiling of the war memorial to 350,000 soldiers in July 1927.
-He witnessed an apparition of steel-helmeted soldiers after attending the unveiling of the war memorial in Belgium and henceforth completed his tribute in one sitting.
-The red poppies in the foreground represent the blood shed during World War I and is a fitting tribute to 70,000 commonwealth soldiers ‘missing in action’.
-The limestone war memorial depicted on the left shows a dark, sinister entrance.
+Will Longstaff’s depiction of the Menin Gate war memorial in Ypres (also known as Ghosts of Menin Gate) forms part of a collection at The Australian War Memorial in Canberra.
+The composition captures the spirits of soldiers marching in unison across a cornfield under an indigo evening sky.
+After attending the unveiling of Menin Gate in July 1927, Longfield claimed to have had an apparition of the steel-helmeted troops.
+The artist went home to London and completed his tribute in one sitting.
+The red poppies in the foreground represent the blood shed during World War I and the limestone memorial on the left shows a dark, sinister entrance.
 Buildings are dotted upon the far horizon (with intermittent light) suggesting that the area is under close scrutiny.

 Chop Suey (1929)